Copyright RavenHarte 2001-2020

 various faiths in my city, and in 2014 became a board member, and the Communications and Social Media

-Officer of that organization.
-I have since given talks & served on interfaith panel discussions at Wake
+Officer of that organization until its end.
+I have since given talks & served on interfaith panel discussions

-Forest University, lecture on Wicca and Witchcraft annually at the American Hebrew Academy, and have
+at Wake Forest University, lectured on Wicca and Witchcraft at the now closed American Hebrew

 Project and have partnered with other clergy to provide numerous interfaith services in our area.